-- information provided by members of the Board during the required annual affirmation of independence, at which the members of the Audit Committee will be present; - applicable responses to the Directors' and Officers' Questionnaires submitted by the Directors and officers and provided to the Audit Committee by the Corporate Secretary or the Director, Internal Audit & Controls; - background information on nominees for Director provided by the Nominating and Governance Committee of the Board; and - any other applicable information provided by any Director or officer of the Company.
+- information provided by members of the Board during the required annual affirmation of independence, at which the members of the Audit Committee will be present - applicable responses on Directors' and Officers' Questionnaires submitted by Directors and officers and provided to the Audit Committee by the Corporate Secretary or Internal Auditor - background information on nominees for Director provided by the Nominating and Governance Committee - any other applicable information provided by any Director or officer of the Company

 In connection with the review and approval or ratification, if appropriate, of any Related Person Transaction, the Audit Committee will consider whether the transaction will compromise the Company's professional standards included in its Code of Ethics.
 In the case of any Related Person Transaction involving an outside Director or nominee for Director, the Audit Committee will also consider whether the transaction will compromise the Director's status as an independent Director as prescribed in the NYSE Listed Company Manual, Section 303A, Independent Directors.
+The procedures followed by the Audit Committee to evaluate transactions with Related Persons are also available in the Corporate Governance portion of the Investor Relations section of the Company's website at www.unitil.com/investors.